 - Regulatory: the operating model can translate a list of submissions into a detailed sequence of high-level regulatory affairs tasks like strategy definition, clinical writing, CMC writing, paper publishing, eCTD publishing… A list of submissions, including parameters like a product, region, type of variation,… are used to propose a default project plan.

 - Cell therapy operations: the operating model will synchronize the single patient batch list from your CRM or ERP towards a detailed sequence of activities ranging from reception to shipping while considering media, vector growth, …

-What tool can handle this complexity?
+What project management tool can handle this complexity?

 Planning all those ‘BBQ’s’ effectively is extremely challenging.
 Most project management tools let you define the activities for the BBQs manually or give you static templates as a tool to reduce the manual work.

 Adapting those projects manually can be tedious and risky: whenever you make a small change or you want to reorganize tasks in MS Project, you feel like you should be an expert to understand the consequence of your manual change.
 “Hmm, not sure what happened behind the scenes…”.